Wander Franco Player Props: Rays vs. Yankees

 Wander Franco At The Plate

-- Among the qualifying hitters in MLB play, he ranks 31st in batting average, 46th in on-base percentage, and 25th in slugging.
+- He ranks 23rd in batting average, 36th in on base percentage, and 21st in slugging among qualifying batters in baseball.

+- He has hit a long ball in six games this year (19.4%), leaving the park in 4.3% of his trips to the plate.

-- Franco has picked up an RBI in 43.3% of his games this year, with two or more RBI in 16.7% of his games.
-He has also produced three or more runs in two contests.
+- Franco has an RBI in 14 of 31 games this year, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.